ethanny2/threejs-es6-webpack-barebones-boilerplate/README.md

 *Side Note: In webpack < 4 there are already intelligent defaults in place for creating chunks that fit web performance best practices.
 [Learn more](https://webpack.js.org/plugins/split-chunks-plugin/)
 #### Caching
 Once your site has been deployed to a server a common technique is to add a hash within the file name (e.g script.7e2c49a622975ebd9b7e.js) and then change the hash value _ONLY IF_ the contents of the file changed.
-This ensures the visitor will only donwload files that change from build to build and have the rest served from their cache for better performance.
+This ensures the visitor will only download files that change from build to build and have the rest served from their cache for better performance.
 This is a process known as _cache-busting_ and is very easy to configure and use in webpack 4.
 In combination with code splitting this is a very powerful tool to keep your live site fast for returning visitors.
 [Read more](https://webpack.js.org/guides/caching/)

 #### Output substitutions